I Love to See the Temple

 I love to see the temple – Put the picture of the boy to the left of the temple.

-I’m going there someday – Ask the children what age they must be to attend the temple for the first time, and ask what will they do there.
+I’m going there someday – Ask the children what age they must be to attend the temple for the first time, and ask what they will do there.
 (Twelve and baptisms for the dead) Open the window where the baptismal font is.

 For the temple is a House of God – Post the “House of the Lord” on the bottom of the sign area.
 Explain that these words are etched into the outside of each of the temples.
 The temple is a house of God.
 It is a place where his spirit can dwell and a place where he instructs his children.

-A place of love and beauty – Open the window to the picture of the celestial room, and point out how beautiful the inside and outside of temples are.
+A place of love and beauty – Open the window to the picture of the celestial room, and point out how beautiful the insides and outsides of temples are.
 Also point out the heart that is in the picture.
 Explain that the heart is to help remind them that the temple is a place of love.
 We feel love from our Heavenly Father as we participate in saving ordinances he provides for our salvation.
 We also feel love for our ancestors as we do service for them in the temple

 I’ll prepare myself while I am young.
 This is my sacred duty – Ask the children what things they need to do in order to prepare to go to the temple.
 Responses might include: pay tithing, attend church, be baptized, be honest, gain a testimony, obey the Word of Wisdom, etc. Write their responses on the walking stones, and put the stones on the board to make a path from the children to the temple.
 Ask the children why it is their sacred duty to prepare themselves to go to the temple.
 (If we wish to return to live with our Heavenly Father we must go to the temple so that we can receive certain necessary saving ordinances found only in the temple.)

-For the temple is a holy place – Put the top half of the sign on that says “Holiness to the Lord”, and explain that these words are also etched onto the outside of temples.
+For the temple is a holy place – Put the top half of the sign on that says “Holiness to the Lord,” and explain that these words are also etched onto the outside of temples.
 Explain that the temple is a holy place with holy purposes.

 Where we are sealed together – Open the window that shows the couple in white.